-Publishing across multiple formats may seem like a lot more work and money, but it makes sense to put your book in front of as many people, in as many formats as possible to improve the chances of selling it.
+Publishing across multiple formats may seem like a lot more work and money, but it makes sense to put your book in front of as many people in as many formats as possible to improve the chances of selling it.

 Digital books may be a large percentage of the market and continue to attract a lot of attention, but it’s also a very competitive market.
 Take one of Clive Cussler’s books, Flood Tide is listed on Kindle at $3.12 US.
 For an Indie Author, that’s about the starting price for many of their books.
 It may be easy for Clive Cussler to convince someone to buy one of his eBooks at $3, but for an unknown author, it’s a huge challenge.
 You can bet that authors like Clive Cussler are publishing across multiple formats and platforms!

 Even if you decide to publish exclusively on Amazon through their Kindle Unlimited program, you still have the choice of publishing eBooks, audiobooks, and paperbacks on Amazon.
-Then you can look at other platforms like Ingram Spark to add a hardcover option for your book.
-If you choose to opt out of Kindle Unlimited, you have a variety of different eBook publishing options such as Smashwords, iBooks, Nook, and Ingram Spark just to name a few.
+Then, you can look at other platforms like Ingram Spark to add a hardcover option for your book.
+If you choose to opt out of Kindle Unlimited, you have a variety of different eBook publishing options, such as Smashwords, iBooks, Nook, and Ingramspark, just to name a few.

 Despite the popularity of eBooks, many readers still like to sit and read a paperback copy of their book, and there are several benefits to publishing a paperback copy of your book.
-Before you skip past paperback book formatting, there are some things which you should consider.
-Some of the benefits of paperbacks are:
+Before you skip past paperback book formatting, there are some things that you should consider.

 - Schools, libraries, and other organizations prefer hardcover books over paperback books and generally don’t look at eBooks at all.
 Hardcover books last much longer than paperback books and give them a longer shelf life on their investment.
 While creating a hardcover version of your paperback may cost more to print and sell less, it gives you more options when you’re trying to market to libraries and other organizations.

-- When you go to market your new book, book events are going to go a lot better when you can physically giveaway or sell copies of your book rather than codes or discounts for eBooks.
+- When you go to market your new book, book events are going to go a lot better when you can physically give away or sell copies of your book rather than codes or discounts for eBooks.
 Being able to hand across copies of your book to potential new readers is a massive aid in selling and marketing yourself as an author.

-- When people buy books as gifts for other people, in most cases it’s paperback books that they choose.
+- When people buy books as gifts for other people, in most cases, it’s paperback books that they choose.
 Books at Christmas time and other holidays is a huge market and can make or break your entire year, helping to fund more books and better marketing.

 - While Amazon’s Kindle Unlimited requires you to remain exclusive to them with your eBooks, paperbacks across multiple platforms are fair game.
 One of the biggest achievements of many new authors is to see their books in their local bookshop.
 Listing your paperback on multiple platforms and distributors could make this dream a reality.